Is the Earth Flat? – How to Tell the Earth is Not Flat and How Do We Know the Earth is Not Flat?

 Debunking the Flat Earth Theory – Introducing the Myth of a Flat Earth, Domed Earth, or any Non Spheroid Earth

-In truth, the universe might be a hologram and there are even serious theories that postulate that we could be in a virtual simulation!
-Despite all the complexity and wonder, science is pretty clear on the idea that the Earth is not a level floating disc (or dome)… that would be the flat earth conspiracy theory which has persisted for years that says that, not any sort of respected science.
+From a theoretical perspective we can muse on some pretty far-out ideas.
+The universe might be a hologram, and there are even serious theories that postulate that we could be in a virtual simulation!
+However, despite all the complexity and wonder in these areas, science is pretty clear on the geometry of the earth.
+The Earth is not a level floating disc (or dome)… that would be the flat earth conspiracy theory which has persisted for years that says that, not any sort of respected science.

 Neil deGrasse Tyson: Flat Earth, Fake Science & Space Exploration.
 Every time someone believes a flat earth theory Neil deGrasse Tyson sheds a single tear…. which you know balls up into a spheroid shape because of the way general relativity and spacetime works.